What to expect

 Though Harvard’s EdX course introduces one to C as well, for those interested.

-A primary difference between languages levels is their operations efficiency.
+A primary difference between languages levels is their operational efficiency.

 Because the C language is closer to the assembly code, greater precision of action can be defined; creating more resource efficient processes.